 Some businesses may require you to have a certain level of cover in order to work with you, such as public liability cover and professional indemnity insurance.
 With Superscript, you can be insured in under 10 minutes, so you never miss out on an all-important job.

-If you employ anyone, even just one temporary worker, you're legally required to have employers' liability insurance in the UK.
+If you employ someone, even a temporary worker, you're usually legally required to have employers' liability insurance in the UK.
 The only exception to this is if you only employ family members.
 You can read more about the rules for various business types and more details of the exemption in our 'Do I need business insurance?' guide.

 What types of cover do self-employed professionals need?